While watching sports on TV last weekend, I saw dozens of car

 heavily on ads these days:Put simply, business is good.

-An industry that struggled to sell more than 10 million vehicles
+An industry that struggled to sell more than 10 million

-according to Edmunds.com.
+decade, according to Edmunds.com.

-Yet, as I've noted in many columns about automakers, you simply
+Yet, as I've noted in many columns about automakers, you

-more profitable than ever."
+stronger and more profitable than ever."

 In fact, the auto industry is so much stronger now, in so many